datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 <img src="/updates/data-partnership-knowledge-base/data-partnership-knowledge-base-partner.png" style="width:100%;"/><br>

-Through the Data Partnership, you have access to a trove of data documentation, code snippets, collaboration tools and compute resources, all designed to help you get started on your project more quickly and effectively.
+Through the *Partnership*, you have access to a trove of data documentation, code snippets, collaboration tools and compute resources, all designed to help you get started on your project more quickly and effectively.

- We are not reinventing the wheel; inspired by the literate programming paradigm, the documentation offers a centralized place for references and examples as well as details about the datasets, such as how to access the data (**Getting Access**), **Summary** and **Examples**.
+ We are not reinventing the wheel; inspired by the literate programming paradigm, the documentation offers a centralized place for references and examples as well as details about the datasets, such as how to access the data (**Getting Access**), terms and conditions of the master data license, **Summary** and **Examples**.

-In fact, that page has a double life and is a Jupyter notebook!
-We are bringing the power of Jupyter Book to create a beautiful rendition of notebooks, presenting them like reading a book and improving discoverability and dissemination of knowledge.
+In addition, we are bringing the power of Jupyter Book to create a beautiful rendition of notebooks, presenting them like reading a book and improving discoverability and dissemination of knowledge.

 ### Projects